 How can I prevent high cholesterol?

-For most men, the most important change to reduce high cholesterol is to cut back on the amount of saturated fat and trans fats in your diet.
+To reduce your cholesterol, one of the most important change to make is to cut back on the amount of saturated fat and trans fats in your diet.
 That means cutting back on meat and poultry -- either by eating smaller portions or eating them less often -- and choosing skim or low-fat dairy products.
-It also means eating less fried food, processed food, and food high in sugar.
+It also means eating less fried food, processed food, and foods high in sugar.

 It is also important to increase the amount of soluble fiber you eat.
 This form of fiber, found in oatmeal, kidney beans, and apples, for example, helps remove LDL from the body.

 If you are overweight or obese, losing even just a few pounds can help lower your cholesterol levels.
-There is no magical formula for weight loss, of course, but reducing portion sizes and cutting out things you can easily live without, such as sugar-sweetened beverages, is a good place to start.
-The average American now gets more than 20% of calories from beverages, many of them sweetened with sugar.
+There is no magical formula for weight loss, of course, but reducing portion sizes and cutting out things you can easily live without, such as beverages sweetened with sugar, is a good place to start.
+The average American now gets more than 20% of calories from beverages.
 Switching to water is painless and can make a big difference in total calories.

 What are the treatments for high cholesterol?

 The first treatment of choice for high cholesterol is adopting a healthier lifestyle.
 In many people who have cholesterol in the borderline high category, healthier habits can bring the numbers down to normal.
 If lifestyle changes are not enough, a variety of cholesterol-lowering medications are available.
 The leading choice -- statin drugs -- are very effective at lowering LDL.
-Recent studies have confirmed that these drugs reduce the risk of heart disease by lowering cholesterol levels.
+Recent studies have confirmed that, by lowering cholesterol levels, these drugs reduce the risk of heart disease.